nikhilch23/git_github/2. Version Control/README.md

 2. Google Summer of Code, Rails Girls Summer of Code, Kharagpur Winter of Code and all Open source projects.
 [OpenSource-Projects](https://github.com/tapasweni-pathak/SOC-Programs)
 3. Here the code is made public for people to see and is much more interactive.
 It enhances the community interaction.

+## Github

+### Git and GitHub difference.

+* Git is a DVCS.
+* GitHub hosts a large number of OS projects that are tracked using git.
+"Even git itself".
+* Git is a tool and Github is a service provider.

+### Services which GitHub provides:

+1. GitHub student pack.
+(Use your institute mail id to sign up)
+2. GitHub pages.

+#### Cloning and Forking a repository.